Tianyi-Billy-Ma/Tianyi-Billy-Ma.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science with Minor in Economics, University of Colorado Boulder, 2016 - 2020
+* B.S. in Computer Science with a Minor in Economics, University of Colorado Boulder, 2016 - 2020
 * M.S. in Computer Science, University of Southern California, 2020 - 2022
 * Ph.D in Computer Science, University of Notre Dame, 2022 - Now.